volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - Requires a Premium or Family account

 ## To install
-Before intalling the dev version, please remove, if exists, the plugin from your system using the webUI plugins page.
+Before intalling the dev version, REMOVE, if exists, the plugin from your system using the webUI plugins page.

-Due to a [Volumio decision](https://volumio.org/forum/require-plugins-uploaded-plugins-repo-t8116-10.html), now third party plugin can only be install through SSH.
+Due to a [Volumio decision](https://volumio.org/forum/require-plugins-uploaded-plugins-repo-t8116-10.html), now third party or dev plugin can only be install through SSH.
 Here is how:

 ### 1. Enable SSH and connect to Volumio